Customize the app further

 Test the buttons

 Let’s test everything out to see how it works.
 Run the application and select Call.
-This will open either Teams or Skype—whichever app for making phone calls is configured on your device.
-If testing it on a mobile device, it can send a text or make a call.
+This open in Teams.
+If testing it on a mobile device, it can send a text message or make a call.

 Add email button

 Let’s add another button to send an email.
-Repeat the same steps used above with the following formula.
+Repeat the same steps used previously with the formula:

 Be sure to save the app again, following the same process used earlier.

 In this example we provided formulas for you.
 But there’s much more you can do with formulas.
-Microsoft has compiled many of them, and there are many Power Apps users who have shared their favorites online.
+Microsoft compiled many of them, and many Power Apps users shared their favorites online.
 Just search!

 Power Apps on mobile: The application can also be used on a mobile device!